meta-company/makex/documents/source/trouble.md

 NOTE: If a shell/execute/command waits for input, Makex will hang.
 This is by design.
-Several executables may be run in parallel, and it is indeterminable which one needs which standard input.
+Several executables may be run in parallel, and it is indeterminable which one needs or will wait for standard input.

 Repeat, all executables Makex runs must not require and wait user input (e.g. using readline()).